lowendguru/abna/README.md

 A full report is available after test execution is completed.
 The report contains pass/fail data, test duration and detailed descriptions of failed steps (including screenshot).

-Results will be available in the file `target/site/serenity/index.html`.
+Html report with test results will be available in the file `target/site/serenity/index.html`.

-For demo purposes a generated report can be found in the repo file `demo/report.zip` and also available on the test server url: http://abna.lowendguru.com/report/index.html
+For demo purposes a generated report can be found in the test server url: http://abna.lowendguru.com/report/index.html

 ## Results